agrkamal/chhabraine-flutter-coding/README.md

 We expect you to complete it **in 5-8hrs but there is no hard time line**.

 ## Requirements:
-1. User sign up and login using JWT token(User session should be maintained)
+1. User sign up and login using JWT token(User session should be maintained) //done
-2. Users can upload a song
+2. Users can upload a song // done
 3. On homepage after login users can:
-   * listen songs of other users
+   * listen songs of other users //done
-   * like songs
+   * like songs // done
-4. Sort the songs by date on home page
+4. Sort the songs by date on home page // done
 5. Load only 25 songs and as the user scroll down he should be able to load more 25 songs without clicking any button.
 (Hint: See on scroll in JS)
-6. User Profile where he is able to edit his name and profile pic:
+6. User Profile where he is able to edit his name and profile pic: //done
-    * When he opens profile page his data should be pre populated
+    * When he opens profile page his data should be pre populated //done
-    * Edit button should only work if he makes any changes.
+    * Edit button should only work if he makes any changes. //done
-7. On user profile he should be able to see his songs and metrics like:
+7. On user profile he should be able to see his songs and metrics like: //done
-    * Number of songs uploaded
+    * Number of songs uploaded //done
-    * Number of likes on each song
+    * Number of likes on each song //done
-    * Total number of likes
+    * Total number of likes //done

 ## Assessment Evaluation
 **What we will be evaluating on:**